 ‘Directors’ introduced included SG Wanjuki Muchemi, the permanent secretary in the ministry of trade, representative of Kenya wine agencies limited (KWAL), industrial & commercial development corporation (ICDC), Ernst & Young audit firm, and Kimani Rugendo (long-term Uchumi supplier and has spearheaded their negotiations during receivership) and others.

-SRM Ciano outlined the recovery steps turning around the company from 2006 [lost 750 million on sales of 3.5 billion] and 2007 [sales of 4.5 billion an a loss of 256 million], to 2008 [sales of 6.8 billion an profit of 95 million], and 2009 [sales of 8.2 billion and a profit of 420 million].
+SRM Ciano outlined the recovery steps turning around the company from 2006 [lost 750 million on sales of 3.5 billion] and 2007 [sales of 4.5 billion and a loss of 256 million], to 2008 [sales of 6.8 billion an profit of 95 million], and 2009 [sales of 8.2 billion and a profit of 420 million].
 At the time beginning of receivership Uchumi owed 957 million to banks, 900 to suppliers, and 125 million to ex-staff, while today it owed 130 million banks and 192 million to current suppliers while it has paid off all ex-staff.
-Also during the 7 months were closed in 2006, losses of ~150m were incurred.
+Also during the 7 months they were closed in 2006, losses of ~150m were incurred.

 The Trade PS Mr. Ali also spoke, and then it was the turn of the SG.
 Solicitor General (SG) Muchemi said nothing was fundamentally wrong with Uchumi when it collapsed, just bad governance.
-President Mwai Kibaki and government were determined that this icon of Kenyan business would not be allowed to die and he was asked to lead a task force to revive company (along with investment secretary Esther Koimett and then-Trade PS David Nalo).
+President Mwai Kibaki and the government were determined that this icon of Kenyan business would not be allowed to die and he was asked to lead a task force to revive the company (along with investment secretary Esther Koimett and then-Trade PS David Nalo).
 He led the team re-negotiated all loans and leases and appointed SRM.
 He noted what US President Obama did to bail out US banks is exactly what Kibaki has done to revive Uchumi and that it was done in a unique was because traditionally in Kenya, companies that go into receivership, usually die (are liquidated, not revived).

-The E&Y auditor read out their report, and noted with an emphasis of matter that still the liabilities of the company exceeded the assets the 180 million.
+The E&Y auditor read out their report and noted with an emphasis of matter that still the liabilities of the company exceeded the assets the 180 million.
 At the time they were appointed, the accounts had not been audited and they have now been able to audit accounts for the last three years for presentation to shareholders.